Rob Lowe reveals his secrets to looking young and staying happily married

 “I’m always doing some activity and trying to steal from other people’s lifestyles,” said Lowe.
 “I love reading what Tom Brady is up to or what The Rock is doing.
 It keeps things fresh.”

-While the actor might turn to other stars for inspiration, Lowe admitted his wife, Sheryl Berkoff, isn’t exactly the best influence when it comes to helping him maintain a healthy lifestyle.
+While the actor may turn to other stars for inspiration, Lowe admitted his wife, Sheryl Berkoff, isn’t exactly the best influence when it comes to helping him maintain a healthy lifestyle.

 “She’s the worst sandbagger ever,” he said.
 “She’ll say things like, ‘I like a little meat on my man!’
 That’s not the kind of support I’m looking for!
 Her big motto is just a bite.
 That’s a one-way trip to Palookaville.
 Do you think Gisele is telling Tom Brady just a bite?
 I think she’s not.”